Archives

 how does an online eye test work

 The easier access to the internet has significantly improved our lives, and with more services being made available on our mobile devices, the multitasking smartphone does even more today.
-You can do a lot on your smartphone today including shopping, watching television, checking the weather, and now even an online eye test that determines the vision and potential problems in your eye.
+You can do a lot on your smartphone today, including shopping, watching television, checking the weather, and now even an online eye test that determines the vision and potential problems in your eyes.

 A study reveals that 75% of Americans use some kind of corrective lenses.
 Getting the perfect pair of glasses can be time-consuming, which is why a new breed of vision test promises quick results.
 But can an online eye test replace your eye doctor?